-In table 10, we investigate whether firm characteristics that make them more likely to be credit constrained are associated with higher elasticity of profits with respect to loans.
-There is only a limited number of variables available in the data set, but two are particularly interesting.
+of variables available in the data set, but two are particularly interesting.
 The first one is the form of ownership: one would expect private firms to be more credit constrained than partnerships and limited companies, because they have no investors to draw on (other than the sole proprietor).
-The second variable is the ratio of employment to plant and machinery: credit that can pays for wages (like bank credit) tends to be more difficult to obtain than trade creditl.
-Firms that have few employees compared to their capital stock may be that way because they are short of credit that can be used to pay wages and therefore have the most scope to expand in the short run.
+The second variable is the ratio of employment to plant and machinery: credit that can pay for wages (like bank credit) tends to be more difficult to obtain than trade credit.
+Firms that have fewer employees compared to their capital stock may be that way because they are short of credit that can be used to pay wages and therefore have the most scope to expand in the short run.

 Table 10 confirms both presumptions.
-The interaction BIG\POST is significant in the loan equation only for private firms, and only for firms with the ratio of employee over investment in plant and machinery below the median (this is consistent with our model, where loan officers prefer to give extra credit to firms that have the most scope to use it).
-Correspondingly, the coefficient of BIG \ POST in the sales equation is only significant for those firms.
+The interaction BIGPOST is significant in the loan equation only for private firms, and only for firms with the ratio of employee over investment in plant and machinery below the median (this is consistent with our model, where loan officers prefer to give extra credit to firms that have the most scope to use it).
+Correspondingly, the coefficient of BIGPOST in the sales equation is only significant for those firms.